Almarch/tamaR/README.md

 ## To do

 - Implement sound.
 The frequency does not appear to be correctly collected from the `GetFreq()` method.
 Moreover, it seems that the `audio` solution to play the frequency on R doesn't work well on Linux (at least not on my environment).

-- A `GetCPU()` should be implemented to return the cpustate content from tamalib.
-That would enable saving and loading a CPU state, a feature available in other tamalib implementations.

 - Similarily, tamalib could be implemented into [Python](https://www.python.org/).
 Like R, Python allows scripting and the development of web applications.